griffithlab/rnabio.org/_posts/0003-02-01-Expression.md

 ```

 Note that the htseq-count results provide counts for each gene but uses only the Ensembl Gene ID (e.g. ENSG00000054611).
 This is not very convenient for biological interpretation.
 This next step creates a mapping file that will help us translate from ENSG IDs to Symbols.
 It does this by parsing the GTF transcriptome file we got from Ensembl.
 That file contains both gene names and IDs.
 Unfortunately, this file is a bit complex to parse.
-Furthermore, it contains the ERCC transcripts, and these have their own naming convention which also complicated the parsing.
+Furthermore, it contains the ERCC transcripts, and these have their own naming convention which also complicates the parsing.

 ```bash
 perl -ne 'if ($_ =~ /gene_id\s\"(ENSG\S+)\"\;/) { $id = $1; $name = undef; if ($_ =~ /gene_name\s\"(\S+)"\;/) { $name = $1; }; }; if ($id && $name) {print "$id\t$name\n";} if ($_=~/gene_id\s\"(ERCC\S+)\"/){print "$1\t$1\n";}' $RNA_REF_GTF | sort | uniq > ENSG_ID2Name.txt